infs3203/calculator/README.md

 # Calculator Project

-A simple calculator implementation in Python with both command-line and graphical interfaces, plus three different testing approaches.
+A simple calculator implementation in Python with three different testing approaches.

 ## Project Structure